Home » Governance » Our Trustees

 Dr Nick Wheelhouse is Associate Professor and Research Group Lead in Microbiology at Edinburgh Napier University.
 Nick graduated from his BSc in Agricultural Biochemistry and Nutrition from the University of Newcastle in 1995 before gaining his PhD in nutrient hormone interactions in sheep from the University of Aberdeen in 1999.
 After his PhD Nick spent 5 years working as a Postdoctoral research Fellow at the University of Edinburgh before moving to the Moredun Research Institute where he worked on ruminant reproductive disorders.
 During his time at the Moredun Research Institute Nick identified novel bacterial pathogens in UK cattle abortion and causes of vaccine breakdown in ovine enzootic abortion.
 In 2016 Nick started a lectureship in Microbiology at Edinburgh Napier University before being promoted to Associate Professor in 2020.
 During his time at Napier Nick has established a research portfolio on a range of animal health projects working in the UK and across sub-Saharan Africa, introduced sustainable food production into the Applied Microbiology course and continues to supervise a number of Veterinary Nurse students on a range of animal welfare related projects.

 In addition to his role at Edinburgh Napier University Nick serves as an Associate Editor for two journals handling submissions on large animal reproduction and infectious disease.
-He is an affiliated researcher in the School of Biodiversity, One health and Veterinary Medicine at the University of Glasgow, a visiting lecturer for the University of Liverpool Vet School’s Diploma in Bovine Reproduction and an external examiner at the Royal Veterinary College.
-Nick is also one of the co-leads of the GRA Animal Health and Greenhouse Gas Emissions Network and currently sits on the FSA’s Advisory Committee on Animal Feedstuff’s.
+He is an Honorary Fellow of the Royal (Dick) School of Veterinary Sciences at the University of Edinburgh and an affiliated researcher in the School of Biodiversity, One health and Veterinary Medicine at the University of Glasgow.
+He lectures on the University of Liverpool Vet School’s Diploma in Bovine Reproduction and is an external examiner at the Royal Veterinary College.
+Nick is one of the co-leads of the GRA Animal Health and Greenhouse Gas Emissions Intensity Network and currently sits on the FSA’s Advisory Committee on Animal Feedstuffs.

 Lisa Collins